Skip to content

 Self-Soothing

+Have you noticed that if you give your dog a bone or chew toy, they will spend hours gnawing on it, often falling asleep after?
 Chewing has a calming, self-soothing effect for dogs.
 The repetitive motion can help anxious or stressed dogs relax.

 Fun Activity